-- (also offered in tandem with the Seville Spring Course) [This course is not offered in 2016]
+- (also offered in tandem with the Seville Spring Course)

 - Assistants d’anglais en France

-- CSSG: Kassel Summer Study Program: The Canadian Summer School in Germany (CSSG) is managed through the German section of the MLL.
+- CSSG: Kassel Summer Study Program: The Canadian Summer School in Germany (CSSG) is managed through the German section of the MLL in partnership.
 It offers university-level language and culture studies in Kassel, in a unique and intensive immersion program.
 The CSSG is organized under the auspices of the Canadian Association of University Teachers of German (CAUTG) and offers courses at the intermediate and advanced level.
 For a period of approximately 6 1/2 weeks, students participate in a full course (approximately 85 hours of classroom instruction) and in numerous additional activities: lectures at various museums, visits to theatres and operas, excursions to cities with cultural and historical significance, and a four-day trip to Berlin.
 The main feature of the program, though, is the students' rapid progress in linguistic skills enhanced mainly by the fact that they are immersed in German life, culture and civilization.
 The courses offered in Kassel are Augustana Faculty, University of Alberta courses and credits are transferred to Mount Allison participants upon successful completion of the program.

 - DAAD Program: The German Academic Exchange Service (DAAD) is a publicly-funded independent organization of higher education institutions in Germany.
 It provides financial support to highly-qualified students for research and study in Germany.
 Students from Mount Allison apply for University summer course grants, but they also submit applications for the more substantial Undergraduate Scholarship which can allow for up to 10 months of study at a German university.
 Credit from the German universities attended is transferred to their programmes at Mount Allison.